transformationflow/transformationflow.github.io/docs/reference/decodedata/usage/automation.md

-# Automation Options
-There are several options to ensure that your output table is kept updated in a timely and efficient manner.

 ## BigQuery Native
 The simplest way to automatically synchronise the output `EVENTS` date-partitioned table is to use the native flow runner (`RUN_FLOW`) function, which is deployed with your core resources by default.